Understand the fast-paced world of insurance and risk management

 Insurance careers come in a wide variety of shapes and forms.
 With a related graduate scheme, you can leap right onto the career ladder and start earning in this sector, straight out of university.

-If you’re considering a vocation in insurance and risk management after leaving education, everything you need to know about the graduate schemes is listed right here:
+If you’re considering a vocation in insurance and risk management after leaving education, everything you need to know about the graduate schemes and what you can do to make your application stand out:

 What does a typical insurance and risk management graduate scheme look like?